FINTLabs/vigobas-fint-edu-ma/README.md

 * Multiple identifiers for skoleressurs
 * Multiple identifiers for elev
 * Handling of missing elev link in elevforhold
+* Handling of missing person link in elev
 * Handling of missing personalressurs link in skoleressurs
 * Handling of missing overordnet link in organisasjonselement